Estate Tax Planning

 Properly done, this can transfer significant wealth between generations.

-The new law, ATRA 2012, makes "permanent" a new concept in estate planning for married couples, ostensibly rendering unnecessary traditional estate tax planning.
+The ATRA 2012, makes "permanent" a new concept in estate planning for married couples, ostensibly rendering traditional estate tax planning unnecessary.
 This concept, called "portability," means that a surviving spouse can essentially inherit the estate tax exemption of the deceased spouse without use of "A-B Trust" planning.
 As with most tax laws, however, the devil is in the details.
 For example, unless the surviving spouse files a timely (within nine months of death) Form 709 Estate Tax Return and complies with other requirements, the portability may be unavailable.

 In addition, married couples will not be able to use the GSTT exemptions of both spouses if they elect to use "portability" as the means to secure their respective estate tax exemptions.
 Furthermore, reliance on "portability" in the context of blended families may result in unintentional disinheritances and other unpleasant consequences.